vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 ## How to deploy read replica

 The read replica is managed with a separate chart from the Vald cluster and is deployed as an addon to the Vald cluster.
-Therefore, in any of the following steps, the Vald cluster should be deployed first, followed by the deployment of the read replica.
+The Vald cluster should be deployed first, followed by the deployment of the read replica.

 > The reason Vald and Vald-readreplica are in separate charts is to avoid conflicts between the read replica's restart and the Helm operator's processes when Vald is managed by a helm operator.
 Therefore, the read replica will always be deployed using Helm commands.

 ### When you deploy vald with helm command

 1. Edit `values.yaml` like below（Please refer to [deployment](deployment) for other fields.）

    ```yaml
    agent: